isabella232/advertising-cloud.en/help/dsp/home.md

 # What's New

-The following features are new or recently changed [test](/help/dsp/assets/ad-specs.pdf).
+The following features are new or recently changed.

 | Date | Feature | Description | For More Information |
 | ---- | ------- | ----------- | -------------------- |